Unlocking Potential

 Design flaws: dark theme, dense text, hinder accessibility and satisfaction.

-Patients struggled with TV interface despite guidance, due to misaligned interactions.
+Patients struggled with the TV interface despite guidance, due to misaligned interactions.

 We got it!